 No executive officers, directors, nominees for election as directors of Wal-Mart, or non-ASDA associates are eligible to receive options under the CSOP.
 No person has received, or is expected to receive, five percent or more of the options available under the CSOP.
 The number of options granted to all associates since Wal-Mart acquired ASDA was 5,361,861 as of January 31, 2004.
 The number of options that will be granted to all associates as a group under the CSOP on or after June 4, 2004 is not determinable, as such grants are within the discretion of ASDA's Board or a committee appointed by it.
-However, as noted above, the maximum number of Shares that may be issued pursuant to options granted to all associates as a group under "Adjustments and Amendments."
+However, as noted above, the maximum number of Shares that may be issued pursuant to options granted to all associates as a group under the CSOP on or after June 4, 2004 is ten million, subject to adjustment and amendment as described above under "Adjustments and Amendments."